AC Repair in Tulsa, OK

 Why is my AC blowing warm air?

-A few common reasons: low refrigerant from a leak, a failed capacitor that can't start the compressor, a dirty condenser coil that can't shed heat, or a refrigerant metering device (TXV or piston) that's stuck.
-We ask about 30 minutes to diagnose it properly.
+Usually one of four things: low refrigerant from a leak, a failed capacitor that can't start the compressor, a dirty condenser coil that can't shed heat, or a refrigerant metering device (TXV or piston) that's stuck.
+We take about 30 minutes to run a proper diagnosis.
+Then you know exactly what failed and what it costs to fix it.

 How much does refrigerant cost?